saisrinivas2511/customer-segmentation/README.md

 ## Acknowledgments

 We would like to acknowledge the contributions of the following individuals to the development of this Customer Segmentation guide:
-- Sai Srinivas S S: [Link to Author 1's GitHub profile]
+- Sai Srinivas S S: https://github.com/saisrinivas2511
 - Jyothiraditya Mugireddy: https://github.com/AdityaMugireddy

 ## Contact